mszyszko-uw/vasp-processing/README.md

 3. **Cluster modules**: your SLURM script should load the appropriate compiler/MPI/VASP modules (example later).

 4. **Pseudopotentials**: make sure the PBE POTCAR directory is available on the cluster and update `defaults.py` to point to it.

+5. **Configure defaults.py**: go to `defaults.py` and configure your cluster settings, paths for log file, pseudopotentials, as well as your default VASP settings for various calculations.

 ---